ShaneCurcuru/slides/apachecon/TheApacheWay-ApacheConAtHome.md

 almost everything.
 There are only a few things, like security bugs or personnel matters - that should be done on private lists.

+Archiving things is just another way to enable long-term time-shifting.

 ---
 template: logorb